tristanbuckreis/ccldpy/README.md

 #### Required Keys:

-    eqn = unique integer identifier for the event eqType = type of eathquake:
+    - eqn = unique integer identifier for the event
+    - eqType = type of eathquake:
                "crustal" = shallow-crustal earthquake
                "intraslab" = intraslab-subduction earthquake
                "interface" = interface-subduction earthquake
                "stable" = stable continental earthquake
-    region = geographic region where the earthquake occured:
+    - region = geographic region where the earthquake occured:
                0 = Japan
                1 = Chile
                2 = Other
-    em = earthquake moment magnitude
+    - em = earthquake moment magnitude (Mw)
-    elon = hypocenter longitude (degrees)
+    - elon = hypocenter longitude (degrees)
-    elat = hypocenter latitude (degrees)
+    - elat = hypocenter latitude (degrees)
-    hypd = hypocenter depth (km)
+    - hypd = hypocenter depth (km)
-    Category = code for rutpure simulation constraints:
+    - Category = code for rupture simulation constraints:
-               "A" = strike, dip, and rake are known for two nodal planes, however nodal plane 1 is preferrd.
-               "B" = strike, dip, and rake are known for two nodal planes, however nodal plane 2 is preferrd.
-               "C" = strike, dip, and rake are known for two nodal planes, and neither is preferred.
-               "D" = One nodal plane solution for strike, dip, and rake.
-Randomize the strike and dip.
-               "E" = No nodal plane solutions.
-Randomize strike.
+                 "A" = strike, dip, and rake for first nodal plane solution preferred (optional "strike", "dip", and "rake" arguments are required) "B" = strike, dip, and rake for second nodal plane solution preferred (optional "strike2", "dip2", and "rake2" arguments are required) "C" = strike, dip, and rake are known for two nodal planes, and neither is preferred (optional "strike", "dip", and "rake" arguments are required) (optional "strike2", "dip2", and "rake2" arguments are required) "D" = One nodal plane solution for strike, dip, and rake; randomize the strike and dip (optional "strike", "dip", and "rake" arguments are required) "E" = No nodal plane solutions; randomize strike, dip, and rake (dip and rake are assigned based on faulting mechanism) (if optional "mech" argument is not speficied, simulations randomly assign one)

 #### Optional Keys:
-    strike = strike (degrees) of nodal plane solution 1.
-Required if dip and/or rake are speficied. (default None) dip = dip (degrees) of nodal plane solution 1.
-Required if strike and/or rake are speficied. (default None) rake = rake (degrees) of nodal plane solution 1, Required if strike and/or dip are speficied. (default None) strike2 = strike (degrees) of nodal plane solution 2.
-Required if dip2 and/or rake2 are speficied. (default None) dip2 = dip (degrees) of nodal plane solution 2.
-Required if strike2 and/or rake2 are speficied. (default None) rake2 = rake (degrees) of nodal plane solution 2, Required if strike2 and/or dip2 are speficied. (default None) mech = faulting mechanism: (default None)
-           "SS" = strike slip
+    - strike = strike (degrees) of first nodal plane solution (default None) (required if Category "A", "C", or "D" is specified)
+    - dip = dip (degrees) of first nodal plane solution (default None) (required if Category "A", "C", or "D" is specified)
+    - rake = rake (degrees) of first nodal plane solution (default None) (required if Category "A", "C", or "D" is specified)
+    - strike2 = strike (degrees) of first nodal plane solution (default None) (required if Category "B" or "C" is specified)
+    - dip2 = dip (degrees) of first nodal plane solution (default None) (required if Category "B" or "C" is specified)
+    - rake2 = rake (degrees) of first nodal plane solution (default None) (required if Category "B" or "C" is specified)
+    - mech = faulting mechanism (default None)
+             (if not specified, and eqType is "crustal" or "stable", simulations randomply assign one) "SS" = strike-slip
-           "RV" = reverse thrust
+             "RV" = reverse-thrust
-           "NM" = normal thrust
+             "NM" = normal-thrust
-    saveto = directory where you would like to save output files.
-             (default None; the function will not save files, results are only returned as pandas DataFrame objects)
+    - saveto = directory where you would like to save output files (default None) (if not specified, results are not saved as files on local memory)

 #### Returns:
-    SIM_RESULTS = pandas DataFrame object with 101 simulated rupture surfaces.
+    - SIM_RESULTS = pandas DataFrame containing all simulated rupture surfaces and statistics
-    SELECTED_FAULT = pandas DataFrame object with selected representative rupture surface.
+    - SELECTED_FAULT = pandas DataFrame containing the selected rupture surface and statistics

 ### Subroutines: